-Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the 13-week periods ended April 1, 2018 and April 2, 2017 (In thousands of Canadian dollars except common shares, special voting shares, number of shares and number of restaurants)
+Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the 13-week and 39-week periods ended September 30, 2018 and October 1, 2017 (In thousands of Canadian dollars except common shares, special voting shares, number of shares and number of restaurants)

-January 1, 2018.
+On January 1, 2018, six net Pizza 73 restaurants were added to the Royalty Pool as a result of eight new restaurants opening between September 2, 2016 and September 1, 2017 and two restaurants closing between January 1, 2017 and December 31, 2017.
+The forecasted additional system sales from the eight new restaurants are estimated at \$4,836 annually, less \$260 in system sales attributable to the two closed Pizza 73 restaurants, resulting in net estimated Pizza 73 sales of \$4,576 added to the Royalty Pool.
+The total number of Pizza 73 restaurants in the Royalty Pool has increased to 106.
+The yield of the shares was determined to be 5.39% calculated using \$15.88 as a weighted average share price.
+Weighted average share price is calculated based on the market price of the shares traded on the Toronto Stock Exchange during the period of twenty consecutive days ending on the fifth trading day before January 1, 2018.
 As a result of the contribution of the additional net sales to the Royalty Pool, the Class D Exchange Multiplier increased fractionally by 80% of the total adjustment or 2.76781 (or 276,781 exchangeable shares); the new Class D Multiplier is 20.29401 and the Class D Units can be exchanged for 2,029,401 shares effective January 1, 2018.
 This adjustment will also increase the entitlement of the holders of the Class D units to distributions of cash and allocations of income from the Partnership.
 The second adjustment to the Class D Exchange Multiplier will be adjusted to be effective January 1, 2018, once the actual performance of the new restaurants is determined in early 2019.